ComputationalCryoEM/ASPIRE-Python/CODING_GUIDELINES.md

 All of these controls will be managed automatically by the GitHub server.

 Releases and merges to `master` should be coordinated between developers and the project PI.
-This will be documented with an additional required review when merging into `master`.
+This will be documented with an additional required review from the PI when merging into `master`.

 ### Git Workflow Courtesy